 If you need to take a longer commute, note the time it took you to get to the meeting place.
 Note the cost of the journey and any other expenses you incurred.

 Create a separate sheet to track your marketing spend by advertising channel.
 Try to update that sheet regularly, for example, once a week.
-The information will help you allocate the marketing spend to your clients, calculate the cost of acquisition and calculate overall profitability.
+The information will help you allocate the marketing spend to your clients, calculate the acquisition cost, and calculate overall profitability.
 For an example of a marketing spend spreadsheet, download my Monthly Budget Spreadsheet Template.

 Step 5: Use Metrics to Evaluate Your Business Plan